Miss Annie Rooney: Plot

-Annie Rooney (Shirley Temple), the 14-year-old daughter of a struggling salesman, falls in love with rich, 16-year-old Marty White (Dickie Moore).
+Annie Rooney (Temple), the 14-year-old daughter of a struggling salesman, falls in love with rich, 16-year-old Marty White (Moore).
 While at first, Marty's snobbish friends give Annie the cold shoulder, her jitterbug dancing skills impress, and soon, she is a welcome addition to their circle.
 Marty's wealthy mother and father, who own a rubber-making business, are not as easily persuaded of Annie's worth.
 But when her father manages to invent a new form of synthetic rubber, her triumph is complete.